Steve Hampton's on-line guide to

 - COMMON POORWILL -top of Rayhouse Road.

-- LESSER NIGHTHAWK -along Cache Creek from lower Capay Valley to Woodland; from Rd 89 or Rd 94B bridge at dusk.
+- LESSER NIGHTHAWK -along Cache Creek from lower Capay Valley to Woodland, perhaps easiest at Capay Open Space Park at dusk; also from Rd 89 or Rd 94B bridge at dusk.

 - LEWIS' WOODPECKER -erratic in Capay Valley and western hills in fall or winter.